davidadarme/davidadarme/how-to-use-obsidian.md

 4. Innovation: The open-source community can experiment with new ideas and features that might not be possible with proprietary software.
 5. Support: The community can provide support to users of Obsidian, including documentation, troubleshooting, and user-created plugins and themes.

+> This also is used to Github documentation

-Do you have any questions?
+1. Do you have any questions?

 ---